 Nosebleeds are common in children but are usually short-lived and rarely a cause for concern.
 Persistent, recurring, or very heavy bleeding may, however, require medical attention.

-Although the bleeding can sometimes be alarming, only about 10 percent of nosebleeds are serious enough to require medical treatment.
+Although the bleeding can sometimes be alarming, only about

 In this article, we explain what to do when a child’s nose starts bleeding and when to see a doctor.
 We also discuss medical treatments, causes, and tips for prevention.

 A person can usually treat a child’s nosebleed at home.
 It is important to stay calm because most nosebleeds are short-lived and do not indicate a serious problem.